For these neo-Nazis, even Christianity is too Jewish

 We have work to do and no time to waste.▼

-Aaron B. Grant is a researcher of contemporary paganism and the far right.
+Aaron B. Grant is a writer and researcher.